rmflight/affyMM/flightetal_draft.md

 of single nucleotide polymorphisms (SNPs) within a population.
 As the probes are designed using a reference genome or transcriptome, a “one-size fits all” approach has been taken for the probes on a particular array.
 However, SNPs are known to occur relatively frequently throughout the genome, with build 137 of dbSNP [26] containing over 53.5 million reference SNPs for the human genome.
-We have previously studied the effects of SNPs on Affymetrix® GeneChips® [27] showing that a large number of SNPs lie in the areas where microarray probes have been designed.
+We have previously studied the effects of SNPs on Affymetrix(r) GeneChips(r) [27] showing that a large number of SNPs lie in the areas where microarray probes have been designed.
 This has been taken into account in the BrainArray’s custom CDF files which incorporate SNP information.
 To study the effects that individual variation can play in microarray analysis, we looked at the mappings of PM and MM probes within five